 Institute of Mennonite Studies

 IMS maintains a subscribers list, to whom announcements of publications and coming events are sent.
 Those who request standing order status receive a 20% discount.
-Email us for more deatils.
+Email us for more details.

-The latest issue of Vision: A Journal for Church and Theology on the body is edited by Mary H. Schertz.
-Authors invite readers to think about and better value our human being, the bodies we not only inhabit but are.
+The latest issue of Vision: A Journal for Church and Theology, on Proclaiming Christ in a Pluralistic Context, is edited by Mary H. Schertz.
 Download the table of contents and her editorial.
 For current and past issues, visit the official site.

-Scribes for the Reign of God is an annual project in which AMBS faculty participate in sustained conversation among selected scholars working on a particular topic.
-The 2016-2017 collaborators are Safwat Marzouk, PhD, Rachel Miller Jacobs, DMin and Daniel Schipani, PhD.
+Scribes for the Reign of God is an annual project in which faculty participate in sustained conversation among selected scholars working on a particular topic.
+The 2017-2018 collaborators are Malinda Berry, PhD, and Allan Rudy-Froese, PhD.
+Their subject is the body and embodiment.